 The Mercy Foundation does not provide grants for:

-- Core (normal) operating costs of applicant organisations
+- Core (normal) operating costs of applicant organisations or project on-costs

 - General fundraising appeals